 Students may be tested for illegal substances, either to confirm if they have taken them (for example if a student denies taking substances when there is reasonable suspicion that they might have done so) or as part of a random testing programme following a confirmed breach of the school's policy on substance abuse as a condition of their return to school.
-Any student who is found vaping will be substance tested as a matter of course, due to the rise in teen incidents of THC use nationally.
-In the case of the random testing programme, this will have been agreed in writing by their parents in advance.
+Any student who is found vaping, or in possession of a refillable vape, will be substance tested as a matter of course, due to the rise in teen incidents of THC use nationally.3 In the case of the random testing programme, this will have been agreed in writing by their parents in advance.